Factorizable joint shift revisited: Introduction

-\citet{he2022domain} proposed the notion of factorizable joint shift (FJS) as an assumption for distribution shift that covers both covariate and label shift.
-Recently, \citet{Dong2025Factorizable} observed that FJS actually may be described as combination of label and covariate shifts, thus making the assumption more plausible. \citet{tasche2022factorizable} analysed FJS for categorical label spaces with regard to the potential and limitations of domain adaptation based on this assumption.
-This paper updates the analyses of \citet{tasche2022factorizable} for FJS in the case of a general label space.
-More precisely, the main contributions of this paper to the subject of distribution shift are the following: \begin{itemize} \item Pointing out the building blocks of non-specific distribution shift with general label spaces (including Euclidean, categorical and mixed Euclidean-categorical label spaces) in order to facilitate the demarcation and analysis of specific types of distribution shift. \item Generalising the characterisation of FJS by \citet{tasche2022factorizable} such that both classification and regression problems are covered. \item Presenting a generalisation to general label spaces of the expectation maximisation (EM) algorithm for estimating target prior class probabilities by \citet{saerens2002adjusting} and showing that it is fit for purpose. \item Generalising a result by \citet{he2022domain} on the relation between generalized label shift (GLS) and FJS. \end{itemize}
+He et al.~\cite{he2022domain} proposed the notion of factorizable joint shift (FJS) as an assumption for distribution shift that covers both covariate and label shift.
+Recently, Dong et al.~\cite{Dong2025Factorizable} observed that FJS actually may be described as combination of label and covariate shifts, thus making the assumption more plausible.
+Tasche~\cite{tasche2022factorizable} analysed FJS for categorical label spaces with regard to the potential and limitations of domain adaptation based on this assumption.
+This paper updates the analyses of Tasche~\cite{tasche2022factorizable} for FJS in the case of a general label space.
+More precisely, the main contributions of this paper to the subject of distribution shift are the following: \begin{itemize} \item Introducing a framework for the description of non-specific distribution shift with general label spaces (including Euclidean, categorical and mixed Eu\-clidean-categorical label spaces) in order to facilitate the demarcation and analysis of specific types of distribution shift. \item Generalising the characterisation of FJS by Tasche~\cite{tasche2022factorizable} such that both classification and regression problems are covered (Theorem~\ref{th:charac} below). \item Presenting a `label distribution estimation' generalisation to general label spaces of the expectation maximisation (EM) algorithm for estimating target prior class probabilities by Saerens et al.~\cite{saerens2002adjusting} and showing that it is fit for purpose (Theorem~\ref{th:alternateB} below). \item Generalising a result by He et al.~\cite{he2022domain} on the relation between generalized label shift (GLS) and FJS (Proposition~\ref{pr:GLS} below). \end{itemize}